ZachSaucier/sveltekit-blog/src/lib/posts/2016/desktop-background-visualization.md

 **We’re done!** Now we have a working webpage as our desktop background that will start every time we login!

 <aside class="content_aside">
-  If you create a Mac veresion of this script, let me know and I will gladly credit you and link it in this post!
+  If you create a Mac version of this script, let me know and I will gladly credit you and link it in this post!
 </aside>

 ### Pros